General educational content. Escrow laws vary by state. Verify specifics with a licensed attorney or escrow professional. Data verified April 2026.

 Final Walkthrough

-1-2 days before closing
+1-2 days before close

 8